- Reef Water Quality Project

 - $33m across the Wet Tropics and Burdekin

 - Farms & beyond

 The Queensland Government is funding a Major Integrated Project (WTMIP) in the Wet Tropics to reduce the level of pollutants reaching the Great Barrier Reef.
-The WTMIP will focus on improving water quality from cane and banana farms in the Tully and Johnstone River Catchments.
+The WTMIP will focus on improving water quality froming from local waterways in the Johnstone and Tully basins to the Great Barrier Reef.

 Importantly, the WTMIP will look beyond just farm practice and integrate water quality solutions across all activities in the catchments.

-Two workshops were held in early March, which presented the opportunity for community members to drive the design of this multi-million dollar project for the Tully and Johnstone catchments.
+Creativity workshops were held in early March, which presented the opportunity for community members to drive the design of the project.
 Everything was on the table.
-Over 500 water quality ideas were recorded, showing we are on our way to achieving a grass roots design for the WTMIP.
+Over 500 water quality ideas were recorded, showing we were well on our way to achieving a grass roots design for the WTMIP.

 - subscribe to the mailing list for updates (you'll need to scroll down the page)

 - Follow @WTMIP on Facebook

 - Contact us via firstname.lastname@example.org or call 07 4043 8000.